Otayonii: Elizabeth Colour Wheel

-In 2014, Elizabeth Colour Wheel was formed by guitarist Alice Jackson, bassist Bill Cunningham, drummer Connor DeVito, and vocalist Otayonii.
+Elizabeth Colour Wheel was an American grindcore band formed in 2014 by guitarist Alice Jackson, bassist Bill Cunningham, drummer Connor DeVito, and vocalist Otayonii.

 In January 2019, Revolver Mag listed the band on 5 Artists You Need to Know, writing "their live show is something to behold and, impressively, the album manages to capture the same vital energy that exists in their onstage performances."

-On 15 March 2019, Elizabeth Colour Wheel released the album, Nocebo, under the label The Flenser.
+On 15 March 2019, Elizabeth Colour Wheel released the album Nocebo 疑隱浚患真 under San Francisco-based label The Flenser.
 Metal Injection described the album as, "a testament to all that is heavy, beautiful, and twisted."
 Nine Circles wrote Nocebo, "has that timeless quality that marks a unique and vital voice in the music world."
 BrooklynVegan called Otayonii's voice "soaring and unique".

 In 2022, the band played a 50-show tour of the United States.
 This was Elizabeth Colour Wheel's first time playing for an audience since 2019 (due to the COVID-19 pandemic).
 A reviewer at The Austin Chronicle commented on Otayonii's physicality during her performance, involving vibrating, exiting the room mid-song, eating the microphone, and making sounds with the microphone lodged in her mouth.
 Ghost Cult Mag wrote about ECW’s New York show, “Otayonii disappeared into the crowd: the seemingly disembodied shrieking that begged for exorcism made one forget the vocalist had a corporeal form at all until they reemerged writhing in the center of the floor.
 This visual, as well as auditory experience, made a great opener for the night.”

-While no official declaration was ever released, she indicates in a video shot for the MAFF Music Art Fashion Forward that she left Elizabeth Colour Wheel in september 2023 due to "unequal treatment" from her bandmates.
+While no official declaration was ever released, she indicates in a video shot for the MAFF Music Art Fashion Forward that she left Elizabeth Colour Wheel in September 2023 due to "unequal treatment" from her bandmates.